ben-wilson-github/bw_tools/docs/index.rst

    contain the root `toctree` directive.

-Welcome to bw_tools's documentation!
+Welcome to BW_Tools documentation!
 ====================================

+Download here

-description of the tools
+To get the tools installed, follow this guide :doc:`install`

-ref to install
-    sdplugin
-    remove old version

 ref to using the tools
     with page for each tool